alu0101016733/mocha_test_canvas/README.md

 import { JSDOM } from 'jsdom';
 ```

-We don't need to import canvas sine Node.js has access to it.
+We don't need to import canvas since Node.js has access to it.

 ### Test Setup